 Richard Bland College does not discriminate on the basis of disability in the administration of its educational programs and activities, including admissions and employment practices, access to, or treatment in its programs and services.
-The Department of Student Support Services has been designated to coordinate compliance with the requirements of the Americans with Disabilities Act (ADA) contained in Section 35.107 of the Department of Justice Regulations.
-A

-Telecommunications Device for the Deaf (TDD) is available by calling 711-VaRelay/ (804) 863-1615.
+The Department of Student Success has been designated to coordinate compliance with the requirements of the Americans with Disabilities Act (ADA) regulation 28 CFR 35.107.
+A Telecommunications Device for the Deaf (TDD) is available by calling 711-VaRelay/ (804) 863-1615.